Salinporn/internship-attendance-system/README.md

 The Internship Attendance System is a comprehensive web application developed to streamline the management of internship attendance, leave requests, and time adjustments.
 This project significantly enhances operational efficiency by providing a robust platform for both interns and administrators to manage and track various aspects of the internship program.

 ## 🔍 **Project Overview**
 Originally started by a previous intern, this project was extended and enhanced during my internship.
 My contributions included implementing additional features, improving the design, fixing bugs, and deploying the application.
-I had permission from my supervisor to make the code public for my internship application period.
+I had permission from my supervisor to make the code public during my internship application period.

 ## 📚 My Responsibilities for this project